vincentzhang/qsigma/README.md

+# This repo holds the code for Qsigma project.

-## This is the code for reinforcement learning project for the course CMPUT609.
+## For now, it gathers all the original code for the reinforcement learning project in the course CMPUT609.
 **Team members: Zichen Zhang, Kristopher De Asis.**

 ├── README.md     : this file